SageAxcess/sageaxcess-browser-extensions/src/edge/README.md

-Note: Edge extensions is still an experimental technology and not avialable for a regular Windows 10 build
+Note: Edge extensions is still an experimental technology and not available for a regular Windows 10 build

 To test extension please do following steps:
 -----------------------